Energy prices push Spanish inflation to 37-year high

 The government hopes that the combination of economic aid and finding a way to decouple gas prices from electricity costs will help defuse internal tensions.

-“We are convinced that the national response plan and especially the agreement reached in Brussels to set a gas reference price… will allow us in the near to bend the curve (of inflation) and stabilise the evolution of the cost of living,” Sanchez said.
+“We are convinced that the national response plan and especially the agreement reached in Brussels to set a gas reference price… will allow us… to bend the curve (of inflation) and stabilise the evolution of the cost of living,” Sanchez said.

+Inflation was already elevated across the eurozone before the outbreak of the Ukraine conflict, sitting at 5.8 percent in February — significantly above the European Central Bank’s two-percent target.